S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Abstract

 \section{Abstract}

-Deep learning has become a powerful tool for Mars exploration.
-Mars terrain segmentation is an important Martian vision task, which is the base of rover autonomous planning and safe driving.
-However, existing deep-learning-based terrain segmentation methods face two problems: one is the lack of sufficient detailed and high-confidence annotations, and the other is the over-reliance of models on annotated training data.
-In this paper, we address these two problems from the perspective of joint data and method design.
-We first present a new Mars terrain segmentation dataset which contains 6K high-resolution images and is sparsely annotated based on confidence, ensuring the high quality of labels.
-Then to learn from this sparse data, we propose a representation-learning-based framework for Mars terrain segmentation, including a self-supervised learning stage (for pre-training) and a semi-supervised learning stage (for fine-tuning).
-Specifically, for self-supervised learning, we design a multi-task mechanism based on the masked image modeling (MIM) concept to emphasize the texture information of images.
-For semi-supervised learning, since our dataset is sparsely annotated, we encourage the model to excavate the information of unlabeled area in each image by generating and utilizing pseudo-labels online.
-We name our dataset and method Self-Supervised and Semi-Supervised Segmentation for Mars (S$^{5}$Mars).
-Experimental results show that our method can outperform state-of-the-art approaches and improve terrain segmentation performance by a large margin.
-Our project is available at \url{https://jhang2020.github.io/S5Mars.github.io/}.
+\newtxt{ Deep learning has become a powerful tool for Mars exploration.
+Mars terrain semantic segmentation is an important Martian vision task, which is the base of rover autonomous planning and safe driving.
+However, there is a lack of sufficient detailed and high-confidence data annotations, which are exactly required by most deep learning methods to obtain a good model.
+To address this problem, we propose our solution from the perspective of joint data and method design.
+We first present a new dataset S$^{5}$Mars for \textit{S}emi-\textit{S}upervi\textit{S}ed learning on Mars \textit{S}emantic \textit{S}egmentation, which contains 6K high-resolution images and is sparsely annotated based on confidence, ensuring the high quality of labels.
+Then to learn from this sparse data, we propose a semi-supervised learning (SSL) framework for Mars image semantic segmentation, to learn representations from limited labeled data.
+Different from the existing SSL methods which are mostly targeted at the Earth image data, our method takes into account Mars data characteristics.
+Specifically, we first investigate the impact of current widely used natural image augmentations on Mars images.
+Based on the analysis, we then proposed two novel and effective augmentations for SSL of Mars segmentation, \textit{AugIN} and \textit{SAM-Mix}, which serve as strong augmentations to boost the model performance.
+Meanwhile, to fully leverage the unlabeled data, we introduce a soft-to-hard consistency learning strategy, learning from different targets based on prediction confidence.
+Experimental results show that our method can outperform state-of-the-art SSL approaches remarkably.
+Our proposed dataset is available at \url{https://jhang2020.github.io/S5Mars.github.io/}. }